Ginny prides herself on finding unique activities and places to visit that are out of the way and not very well known.

 - Avoid picking the flower and placing it on the felt.
 It simply won't look right, and it means that no one else will be able to take a picture.
 I prefer a non-destructive approach whenever possible.

 - Try to have the flower in natural light.
-That gives the best illumination and helps to "black out" the background.
+That gives the best illumination and helps to "blackout" the background.
 In some cases, you may augment the natural light with your flash.
 If you do, consider moving the flash off of the camera and setting it up at a complementary angle to the flower.

 3. The Low F-Stop and Flash Method

 This is a fun method that you can try out just about anywhere.
 Change your camera setting to a lower F-Stop and target a flash directly on the subject.
-The background will be out of focus and dark, especially if it was darker to begin with.
+The background will be out of focus and dark, especially if it is darker to begin with.
 Watch the video below to see it in action.

 I recommend using a low F-Stop.
 While this will result in a narrow depth of field, it will help to make the background appear even darker than normal.
 While you are out shooting pictures of flowers, you will probably be faced with awkward shots where this technique won't be possible, but keep an eye out for situations where you can arrange a large separation between the subject and the background.